What is UFE?

 How Long Does it Take for the Fibroids to Shrink?

 Although they won’t go away completely, the fibroids will shrink to a smaller size after 2-3 months.
 They may continue to shrink for the next year.
-Some may eventually detach from the uterine wall altogether and be passed out of the body similar to a period.
+Some may eventually detach from the uterine wall all together and be passed out of the body similar to a period.